H-1 Faculty

 EXTENSIONS OF THE PROGRAM

 The host department will be responsible for authorizing applications, and paying filing fees, for extensions on behalf of the scholar.
-The host department should use the ISSO Scholar Portal to request an extension 6 months before the end date of the H-1B authorized end date.
+The host department should use the ISSO Portal to request an extension 6 months before the end date of the H-1B authorized end date.
 If the host department does not submit an extension at least 2 months before the end date of the original H-1B approval, there are likely to be gaps in employment eligibility and the beneficiary’s status to remain in the U.S. could be negatively affected.

 APPLICATION PROCESS